-7.11.1.1.3 WristMove Continued
+7.12.1.1.3 WristMove Continued

-WristMove is especially useful in cutting small holes, or other similar movements, with radius up to 25 mm.
+Performance WristMove is especially useful in cutting small holes, or other similar movements, with radius up to 25 mm.
 For these kinds of movements one can expect an accuracy of about ±0.1 mm when using WristMove at normal cutting speeds.
 This accuracy is the radial deviation between the actual movement and the programmed circle.
 This however, requires careful usage of the WristMove option (see Operating manual - OmniCore for details, and the instruction CirPathMode described in Technical reference manual - RAPID Instructions, Functions and Data types).
 Note that even with careful usage, there is no guarantee that "perfect" paths will always be generated.
 WristMove can potentially improve cycle time as a movement with WristMove is faster than a corresponding movement without WristMove interpolation.
 The reason is that less robot weight needs to be moved in order to achieve the movement.

-There are no additional hardware or software requirements for this option.
+Requirements There are no additional hardware or software requirements for this option.
+RAPID instructions There are no RAPID instructions included in this option.
 Change of interpolation mode is done by setting parameters in RAPID instruction CirPathMode.

-- WristMove cannot be used if the work object is moving - WristMove cannot be used if the robot is mounted on a track that is moving - Can only use movement instructions for circular arcs, that is, MoveC, TrigC, CapC etc - When cutting holes, or other shapes, the edges will be conical depending on the robot movement and the distance between tool and workobject - The tool's height above the surface and the distance to the cutting point will vary during the cut due to the movement of only two axes - WristMove cannot be used on robots with non-spherical wrist, for example, GoFa or YuMi
+Limitations WristMove cannot be used if the work object is moving • WristMove cannot be used if the robot is mounted on a track that is moving • Can only use movement instructions for circular arcs, that is, MoveC, TrigC, CapC etc When cutting holes, or other shapes, the edges will be conical depending on the robot movement and the distance between tool and workobject • The tool's height above the surface and the distance to the cutting point will vary during the cut due to the movement of only two axes • WristMove cannot be used on robots with non-spherical wrist, for example, GoFa or YuMi

-7.11.2 Absolute Accuracy [3101]
+7.12.2 Absolute Accuracy [3101]

-7.11.2 Absolute Accuracy [3101]
+7.12.2 Absolute Accuracy [3101]